-It's been submitted that in construing L&C's obligations, regard should be had to section 5(2)(d) of the FSMA (now section 1C).
+L&C says that in Adams, the judge held that in construing the SIPP operator's regulatory obligations, regard should be had to section 5(2)(d) of the FSMA (now section 1C).
 This section requires the FCA, in securing an appropriate degree of protection for consumers, to have regard to, amongst other things, the general principle that consumers should take responsibility for their own investment decisions.

-I've considered this point carefully and I'm satisfied that it wouldn't be fair or reasonable to say Mr M's actions mean he should bear the loss arising as a result of L&C's failings.
+I've reconsidered this point carefully but I remain satisfied that it wouldn't be fair or reasonable to say Mr E's actions mean he should bear the loss arising as a result of L&C's failings.

-In my view, if L&C had acted in accordance with its regulatory obligations and good industry practice it shouldn't have accepted Mr M's application from 1 Stop to open a SIPP at all.
-That should have been the end of the matter - if that had happened, I'm satisfied the arrangement for Mr M wouldn't have come about in the first place, and the loss he's suffered could have been avoided.
+In my view, if L&C had acted in accordance with its regulatory obligations and good industry practice it shouldn't have accepted Mr E's application from 1 Stop to open a SIPP at all.
+That should have been the end of the matter - if that had happened, I'm satisfied the arrangement for Mr E wouldn't have come about in the first place, and the loss he's suffered could have been avoided.

 As I've made clear, L&C needed to carry out appropriate due diligence on 1 Stop and reach the right conclusions.
 I think it failed to do this.
-And just having Mr M sign forms containing declarations wasn't an effective way of L&C meeting its obligations, or of escaping liability where it failed to meet its obligations.
+And just having Mr E sign forms containing declarations wasn't an effective way of L&C meeting its obligations, or of escaping liability where it failed to meet its obligations.

-1 Stop was a regulated firm with the necessary permissions to advise Mr M on his pension provisions.
-I'm satisfied that in his dealings with it, Mr M trusted 1 Stop to act in his best interests.
-Mr M also then used the services of a regulated personal pension provider in L&C.
+1 Stop was a regulated firm with the necessary permissions to advise Mr E on his pension provisions.
+Mr E says that he dealt with Mr P and that he believed Mr P was acting for a regulated business.
+On balance, I'm satisfied that in his dealings with Mr P and/or in his dealings with Future Assets and/or in his dealings with 1 Stop, Mr E trusted that Mr P/Future Assets/1 Stop was acting in his best interests.
+Mr E also then used the services of a regulated personal pension provider in L&C.